A Study on the Block Relocation Problem: Lower Bound Derivations and Strong Formulations: Literature Review

 Clearly, there are $2^4=16$ different variants based on particular specifications on those four features.
 Accordingly, we group subjects of existing publications as in Table \ref{table: classification-of-Procedure} after performing a rather exhaustive review.
 We mention that studies on the BRP problems with other extensions, e.g., those with stochastic factors or vehicle routing decisions, are not included.
 Among those in Table \ref{table: classification-of-Procedure}, variants 1 and 9 are most popular, i.e., the restricted BRP and the unrestricted BRP with distinct priorities, the complete retrieval and individual moves.
-The reason behind is that they have the fundamental structures that do not depend on particular working conditions or facilities.
+The reason behind {it} is that they have the fundamental structures that do not depend on particular working conditions or facilities.
 Moreover, we can argue that other variants are relaxations of them.
-For example, we can convert an instance of variant 15, i.e., the unrestricted BRP with duplicate priorities, the incomplete retrieval and individual moves, to an instance of variant 9 by assigning distinct priorities to blocks of the same priority and considering no-to-retrieve blocks (blocks that are not to be retrieved) with the lowest priorities.
-Then, any feasible solution to the latter instance is also feasible to the former one, if retrieval moves of no-to-retrieve blocks are ignored.
+For example, we can convert an instance of variant 15, i.e., the unrestricted BRP with duplicate priorities, the incomplete retrieval and individual moves, to an instance of variant 9 by assigning distinct priorities to blocks of the same priority and considering no-to-retrieve blocks with the lowest priorities.
+Certainly, solving the latter instance does not necessarily ensure an optimal solution of the former one.
+However, any feasible solution to the latter instance is always feasible to the former one, if retrieval moves of no-to-retrieve blocks are ignored.
 Hence, computing variant 1 or 9 provides a basic strategy to handle more involved variants.

 Although many research efforts have been devoted to the BRP variants, as noted in the following reviews, existing results might not be able to efficiently deal with their practical instances, which, therefore, inspires us to perform a study to gain a deeper understanding and to develop efficient solution methods.